 How a cervical epidural steroid injection provides relief

 Cervical epidural steroid injections are intended to treat pain provoked by conditions that cause inflammation to one or more cervical nerve roots.
 When a nerve root in the neck gets compressed or inflamed as it branches off the spinal cord and exits the spine, radicular pain can travel down the arm and into the hand.
 Cervical nerve root inflammation that leads to neurological deficits, such as numbness or weakness, is called cervical radiculopathy.

 Conditions that can cause cervical radiculopathy and radicular pain include:

 - Cervical spinal stenosis

-Often, the purpose of a cervical epidural steroid injection it to provide enough short-term pain relief to allow you to begin, or continue, an exercise program.
+The purpose of a cervical epidural steroid injection is typically to provide enough short-term pain relief to allow you to begin, or continue, an exercise program.
 This physical therapy or exercise program may help bring long-term pain relief by strengthening the muscles that support your spine.

 If a cervical epidural steroid injection brings partial relief from your pain, you can receive another injection at a future date for additional relief.

-An epidural injection is generally considered a low-risk procedure when performed by a qualified medical professional, risks and complications may include:
+While an epidural steroid injection is generally considered a low-risk procedure when performed by a qualified medical professional, risks and complications may include:

 - Nerve damage